sociomantic-tsunami/nessie-ui/src/ComboBox/README.md

 ## Component Description

-A combination of an text input field and a dropdown list.
+Reference implementation of a combobox: combines of an text input field and a dropdown list.

 You can implement several different UI patterns using this component, including, but not limited to: